-Pavement Sinking
+Pavement Cracking

-Bridge approach and departure slabs are highly susceptible to settlement from vibration, as well as stormwater runoff which can cause base soil degradation.
+Bridge approach and departure slabs are highly susceptible to settlement from vibration, as well as stormwater runoff, which can cause base soil degradation.
 With continuous traffic movement, voids form underneath the transition slabs, and they begin to settle.
-Polyurethane injection is an ideal application for Bridge Transition Slab Realignment, as it compacts loose soils, lifts, and realigns the bridge transition slab, and helps prevent future soil loss.
+Polyurethane injection is an ideal application for bridge transition slab realignment, as it compacts loose soils, lifts, and realigns the bridge transition slab, and helps prevent future soil loss.

 When support soils subside, roadways crack and sink, polyurethane injection stabilizes and compacts soils and restores their load-bearing capacity while additionally being able to lift and realign the roadway.
 These solutions help keep commuters safe while minimizing traffic disruptions by reducing the need for lengthy construction projects.

 Ballasts support the majority of our railway infrastructure by distributing loads and providing drainage.
 While this system is proven and widely used, the soils beneath the ballast can degrade over time due to erosion and other environmental factors.
-Injecting polyurethane helps stabilize and lock the ballast in place, while also addressing subsurface issues—keeping rail lines open, level, and safe for use.
+Injecting polyurethane helps stabilize and lock the ballast in place while also addressing subsurface issues—keeping rail lines open, level, and safe for use.

 NCFI Polyurethane systems are ideal for airport runway rehabilitation due to their speed and effectiveness, minimizing the disruption to operations.
-Our polyurethane systems are a minimally invasive solution that help lift and stabilize runway pavement slabs quickly and cost-effectively.
+Our Polyurethane systems are a minimally invasive solution that help lift and stabilize runway pavement slabs quickly and cost-effectively.
 These systems can be used for compacting loose soils and void filling beneath slabs, as well as lifting and leveling slabs to their original grade.

 Fast Cure Times

 The quick cure times of our polyurethane systems ensure that projects can be completed quickly, reducing or eliminating downtime completely.
-Most projects can have foot, vehicle, or air traffic flowing by the time the crew cleans up and is off site.
+Most projects can have foot, vehicle, or air traffic flowing by the time the crew cleans up and is off-site.

 No Excavation

-There's no need for concrete removal or digging up or disrupting surrounding infrastructure, which reduces labor costs, project duration, downtime and environmental impact.
+There's no need for concrete removal or digging up or disrupting surrounding infrastructure, which reduces labor costs, project duration, downtime, and environmental impact.

 Environmentally Inert

-Our polyurethane systems are environmentally safe, with no leaching of harmful chemicals into soil or groundwater and are available with NSF 61 Certification.
+Our polyurethane systems are environmentally safe, with no leaching of harmful chemicals into soil or groundwater, and are available with NSF 61 Certification.

 Long-Lasting